digitalbazaar/forge/README.md

   runtime characteristics, runtime optimization, code optimization, code minimization, code obfuscation, bundling tools, possible bugs, the Forge code itself, and so on.
-- If using pre-built bundles from [Bower][] or similar be aware someone else ran the tools to create those files.
+- If using pre-built bundles from [NPM][], another CDN, or similar, be aware someone else ran the tools to create those files.
 - Use a secure transport channel such as [TLS][] to load scripts and consider using additional security mechanisms such as [Subresource Integrity][] script attributes.